DSLR & Mirrorless

 Is it worth switching from the predecessor?

 Suppose you attach great importance to the 4K photo function and a touchscreen, as well as like to coect the camera wirelessly with other devices.
 In that case, the new bridge camera is attractive.
 A change is worthwhile in this case.
 The predecessor, now 5 years old, is considered partially obsolete.
 However, Panasonic points out that the DC-FZ1000 II is about detail improvements.
-So if you don't need features, you still get a good model with the FZ1000 for just under 300 euros less.
+So if you don't need features, you still get a good model with the FZ1000 for just under £255 less.
 This could also be relevant for newcomers.
 Before buying, it is best to consider which features are important to you and what you can do without.

 Ready to Purchase?